 In this Waves platform guide, we’ll talk about:

 To put it simply, new tokens that you create and transfer using the Waves platform are done so as attachments on blockchain transactions.
 There’s an inherent problem with this strategy, though.
 Using the typical blockchain protocol, as seen in Bitcoin, the network client software needs to update with each new transaction type.
-This is more commonly known as a hard fork.
+This update is more commonly known as a hard fork.
+As we’ve seen through blockchain history, hard forks come with a significant number of risks and a large amount of work.

 To prevent this, Waves implements new transaction types through plug-ins as an extension on top of the core software.
-That way, clients missing the plug-in can still relay the custom transaction through the network.
+That way, even if a client is missing the plug-in, it can still relay the custom transaction through the network.
+They can effectively still participate in the network without updating their software.

-There are only a handful of transaction types included in the core software:
+There are a handful of features included in the core Waves software:

 - Custom Application Tokens (CATs)